php-fig/fig-standards/proposed/config.md

 ## 1. Specification

+This specification defines four interfaces where the `PSR\Config\RequiresConfig` is the main interface and `PSR\Config\RequiresContainerId`, `PSR\Config\RequiresMandatoryOptions`,`PSR\Config\ProvidesDefaultOptions` are optional.

-### 1.1 HasConfig
+### 1.1 RequiresConfig

-The `PSR\Config\HasConfig` interface exposes two methods: `vendorName` and `packageName`
+The `PSR\Config\RequiresConfig` interface exposes four methods: `vendorName`, `packageName`, `canRetrieveOptions` and `options`.

 * `vendorName` has no parameters and MUST return a string.
 * `packageName` has no parameters and MUST return a string.

-### 1.2 HasContainerId
-The `PSR\Config\HasContainerId` interface exposes one method: `containerId`

-* `containerId` has no parameters and MUST return a string.

-### 1.3 HasMandatoryOptions
-The `PSR\Config\HasMandatoryOptions` interface exposes one method: `mandatoryOptions`

-* `mandatoryOptions` has no parameters and MUST return an array of strings which represents the list of mandatory options.

-### 1.4 ObtainsOptions

-The `PSR\Config\ObtainsOptions` interface exposes one method: `options`
+* `canRetrieveOptions` checks if options are available depending on implemented interfaces and checks that the retrieved options are an array or have implemented \ArrayAccess.
+The `RequiresContainerId` interface is optional but MUST be supported.
 * `options` takes one mandatory parameter: a configuration array.
 It MUST be an array or an object which implements the `ArrayAccess` interface.
 A call to `options` returns the configuration depending on the implemented interfaces of the class or throws an exception if the parameter is invalid or if the configuration is missing or if a mandatory option is missing.

+### 1.2 RequiresContainerId
+The `PSR\Config\RequiresContainerId` interface exposes one method: `containerId`

+* `containerId` has no parameters and MUST return a string.

-### 1.5 OptionalOptions
+### 1.3 RequiresMandatoryOptions
-The `PSR\Config\OptionalOptions` interface exposes one method: `optionalOptions`
+The `PSR\Config\RequiresMandatoryOptions` interface exposes one method: `mandatoryOptions`

-* `optionalOptions` has no parameters and MUST return an array of strings which represents the list of optional options.
-This array can have a multiple depth.
+* `mandatoryOptions` has no parameters and MUST return an array of strings which represents the list of mandatory options.

-### 1.6 DefaultOptions
+### 1.4 ProvidesDefaultOptions
-The `PSR\Config\DefaultOptions` interface exposes one method: `defaultOptions`
+The `PSR\Config\ProvidesDefaultOptions` interface exposes one method: `defaultOptions`

 * `defaultOptions` has no parameters and MUST return an key value array where the key is the option name and the value is the default value for this option.
 This array can have a multiple depth.

-### 1.7 Exceptions
+### 1.5 Exceptions
 Exceptions directly thrown by the `options` method MUST implement the `PSR\Config\Exception\ExceptionInterface`.

 If the configuration parameter is not an array or an object which implementes the `ArrayAccess` interface the method SHOULD throw a `PSR\Config\Exception\InvalidArgumentException`.

-If the key which is returned from `vendorName` is not set in the configuration parameter the method SHOULD throw a `PSR\Config\Exception\InvalidArgumentException`.
+If the key which is returned from  `vendorName` is not set in the configuration parameter the method SHOULD throw a `PSR\Config\Exception\OutOfBoundsException`.

 If the key which is returned from `packageName` is not set under the key of `vendorName` in the configuration parameter the method SHOULD throw a `PSR\Config\Exception\OptionNotFoundException`.

-If the class implements the `HasContainerId` interface and if the key which is returned from `containerId` is not set under the key of `packageName` in the configuration parameter the method SHOULD throw a `PSR\Config\Exception\OptionNotFoundException`.
+If the class implements the `RequiresContainerId` interface and if the key which is returned from `containerId` is not set under the key of `packageName` in the configuration parameter the method SHOULD throw a `PSR\Config\Exception\OptionNotFoundException`.

-If the class implements the `HasMandatoryOptions` interface and if a mandatory option from `mandatoryOptions` is not set in the options array which was retrieved from the configuration parameter before, the method SHOULD throw a `PSR\Config\Exception\MandatoryOptionNotFoundException`.
+If the class implements the `RequiresMandatoryOptions` interface and if a mandatory option from `mandatoryOptions` is not set in the options array which was retrieved from the configuration parameter before, the method SHOULD throw a `PSR\Config\Exception\MandatoryOptionNotFoundException`.